joshuaebowling/node-web-scraper/book.md

 33 And to love him with all the heart and with all the understanding and with all the strength, and to love one's neighbor as oneself, is much more than all whole burnt offerings and sacrifices.”
 33 Amarlo con todo el corazón, con todo el entendimiento y con todas las fuerzas, y amar al prójimo como a uno mismo, es más importante que todos los holocaustos y sacrificios.
 34 And when Jesus saw that he answered wisely, he said to him, “You are not far from the kingdom of God.”
 And after that no one dared to ask him any more questions.
-34 Al ver Jesús que había respondido con inteligencia, le dijo:
+34 Al ver Jesús que había respondido con inteligencia, le dijo: ―No estás lejos del reino de Dios.
 35 And as Jesus taught in the temple, he said, “How can the scribes say that the Christ is the son of David?
-35 Mientras enseñaba en el templo, Jesús les propuso:
+35 Mientras enseñaba en el templo, Jesús les propuso: ―¿Cómo es que los maestros de la ley dicen que el Cristo es hijo de David?
 36 David himself, in the Holy Spirit, declared,
 36 David mismo, hablando por el Espíritu Santo, declaró:
 37 David himself calls him Lord.
 So how is he his son?”
 And the great throng heard him gladly.
 37 Si David mismo lo llama “Señor”, ¿cómo puede ser su hijo?»
 38 And in his teaching he said, “Beware of the scribes, who like to walk around in long robes and like greetings in the marketplaces
-38 Como parte de su enseñanza Jesús decía:
+38 Como parte de su enseñanza Jesús decía: ―Tengan cuidado de los maestros de la ley.
+Les gusta pasearse con ropas ostentosas y que los saluden en las plazas,
 39 and have the best seats in the synagogues and the places of honor at feasts,
 39 ocupar los primeros asientos en las sinagogas y los lugares de honor en los banquetes.
 40 who devour widows' houses and for a pretense make long prayers.
 They will receive the greater condemnation.”